Rlhoove1/tryingmybest/index.md

 ---
-title: About
+title: About ccAFv2
 nav_order: 1
 layout: home
 ---
+# About ccAFv2

-This repository is for the R package for the cell cycle classifier ccAFv2.
-The input for the ccAFv2 classifier is single cell, nuclei, or spatial RNA-seq data.
-The features of this classifier are that it classifies six cell cycle states (G1, Late G1, S, S/G2, G2/M, and M/Early G1) and a quiescent-like G0 state, and it incorporates a tunable parameter to filter out less certain classifications.
-This package is implemented in R for use in Seurat analysis workflows.
-We provide examples of installing and running ccAFv2 on Seurat objects (both sc/snRNA-seq and ST-RNA-seq), plot and use results, and regress out cell cycle effects if desired.
+**ccAFv2** is a high-resolution classifier for cell cycle state identification in single-cell RNA-seq (scRNA-seq) data.
+It was trained on human neural stem cells and classifies six distinct cell cycle states (G1, Late G1, S, S/G2, G2/M, and M/Early G1) along with a quiescent-like G0 state (qG0). ccAFv2 incorporates a tunable parameter to refine classification certainty and outperforms other state-of-the-art methods while supporting additional cell cycle states, including G0.

+Key Applications of ccAFv2:
+- Identify fine-grained cell cycle states in diverse cell types and germ layers.
+- Classify cells, nuclei, and spatial transcriptomics data across species.
+- Apply to various normalization methods and gene identifiers.
+- Regress cell cycle expression patterns to reveal biological signals.
+- Use as an R package (Seurat integration) or PyPI package (scanpy integration).

+# Maintainers
+For issues or comments, please contact: Chris Plaisier For other great packages from the Plaisier Lab, please check here: @plaisier-lab.

+# Citing ccAFv2
+If you include or rely on ccAF2 when publishing research, please adhere to the following citation guide:

+1. Citation for ccAFv2 (version 2):
+Classifying cell cycle states and a quiescent-like G0 state using single-cell transcriptomics Samantha A. O’Connor, Leonor Garcia, Anoop P. Patel, Benjamin B. Bartelle, Jean-Philippe Hugnot, Patrick J. Paddison, Christopher L. Plaisier. bioRxiv [Preprint].
+2024 Apr 20:2024.04.16.589816. doi: 10.1101/2024.04.16.589816.
+PMID: 38659838

+2. Citation for ccAF (version 1):
+Neural G0: a quiescent-like state found in neuroepithelial-derived cells and glioma.
+Samantha A. O'Connor, Heather M. Feldman, Chad M. Toledo, Sonali Arora, Pia Hoellerbauer, Philip Corrin, Lucas Carter, Megan Kufeld, Hamid Bolouri, Ryan Basom, Jeffrey Delrow, Jose L. McFaline-Figueroa, Cole Trapnell, Steven M. Pollard, Anoop Patel, Patrick J. Paddison, Christopher L. Plaisier.
+Mol Syst Biol.
+2021 Jun;17(6):e9522. doi: 10.15252/msb.20209522.
+PMID: 34101353

+# Support
+Found a bug or would like to see a feature implemented?
+Feel free to submit an [issue](https://github.com/plaisier-lab/ccAFv2_R/issues/new).
+Your help to improve ccAF is highly appreciated.

 ----